-The Audit and Risk Management Committee Charter sets out the process to verify the integrity of periodic corporate reports released to market that are not audited or review by an external auditor, namely, that the Audit and Risk Management Committee must first review the draft report in accordance with the standards in its charter and once it is comfortable with it, present it to the Board for consideration and approval prior to release to market.
+The Audit Committee Charter sets out the process to verify the integrity of periodic corporate reports released to market that are not audited or review by an external auditor.
+That is, the Audit Committee must first review each draft Company report in accordance with the standards in the Charter.
+Once it is comfortable with the Company report, it is presented to the Board for consideration and approval prior to release to the market.